ChainAgnostic/CAIPs/CAIPs/caip-5.md

 #### Reference Definition

+The reference relies on Tendermint's `chain_id` from the genesis file (a JSON-compatible unicode string).
+In some cases we use it directly, otherwise it is hashed.
+An empty `chain_id` must be treated as an error.

 ##### Direct

-The reference uses the Tendermint `chain_id` from the genesis file directly (a JSON-compatible unicode string), if it matches the case-sensitive pattern `[-a-zA-Z0-9]{3,47}` and does not start with "hashed-".
+If the `chain_id` matches the case-sensitive pattern `[-a-zA-Z0-9]{1,47}` and does not start with "hashed-", it is used the `reference` directly.

 ##### Hashed